 The main local seafood dining destinations is the popular cluster of seafood cafes and restaurants on Muaya Beach, simply known as ‘Jimbaran Seafood Cafes’.
 Shopping and nightlife remains low-key here, while some resorts, especially those on the rocky limestone cliff south of Jimbaran, feature spectacular sunset cocktail venues.
 Southwest of the Jimbaran are Dreamland Beach and Balangan Beach, known for their strong surfing waves.

-Best Places to stay in Jimbaran Bay
+Where to stay in Jimbaran Bay Bali

 All Inclusive Resort in Jimbaran Bay